-Why do some properties get leased immediately while others stay on the market for months?
-Properties with certain features are more attractive to tenants.
+Why do some office spaces get leased immediately while others stay on the market for months?
+Properties with certain features may be more attractive to tenants.

-As the landlord you’ll want to understand what commercial tenants look for when choosing an office space and strive to match their expectations.
-Here are a few key things you can do to make your office space more attractive to potential tenants:
+As a landlord, you should understand what commercial tenants look for when choosing an office space and strive to match their expectations.
+Here are a few steps you can take to make your office space more attractive to potential tenants: